 THCV is one of those new minor cannabinoids that is just now gaining some attention.
 Some call it the “Diet THC” or “Skinny Pot", since it seems to act a bit like CBD in that it modulates and dampens some traditional effects of THC, like getting the munchies.

 THC Syrup is a hemp derived oil containing Tetrahydrocannabinol.
 It is not Lean, Purp, Sizzurp, or to be confused with opiate-derived cough syrup drugs.

 THC syrup has been around for a while but was commonly referred to as a distillate.
 The term THC Syrup unfortunately stems from hip-hop's obsession with promethazine and codeine derived drugs, which are the most mentioned drugs in the modern hip-hop genre.
 And so, the cannabis industry took notice of certain hip hop artists rising in popularity, and created the name "THC syrup", with one manufacturer going as far as to include the word "lean" in the name of their product.
 Once again, do not be confused, as THC syrup has nothing to do with these opiate based drugs.

 THC syrup does not have to be made exclusively from cannabis flower.
-At Fresh Bros for example, all of our THC products are made with exclusively from hemp, including our THC syrups: both Delta 8, and Full Spectrum.
+At Fresh Bros for example, all of our THC products are made exclusively from hemp, including our THC syrups: both Delta 8, and Full Spectrum.

 THC Syrup can be used to create a variety of THC-infused products.
-Your THC syrup of selection will determine the experience that you have.
+Your THC syrup selection will determine the experience that you have.
 Some common THC-infused products include: